 Second, based on shallow neural networks, the regression models can be developed for each separate degradation phase.

-The resulting remaining useful life is calculated by smoothing regression results from multiple models.
+The resulting remaining useful life is calculated by smoothing regression results from multiple deep learning predictive models.
 This approach already showed satisfactory performance and delivered precise predictions for real-life bearing degradation datasets during different operating conditions.

-Another Deep Learning technique is Recurrent Neural Network (RNN) is a class of artificial neural networks where the connections between units form a directed graph along a sequence.
+Another deep learning for predictive maintenance technique is Recurrent Neural Network (RNN).
+RNNs are a class of artificial neural networks where the connections between units form a directed graph along a sequence.
 This factor enables RNN to exhibit dynamic temporal behavior for a time sequence.
 RNNs can use their internal memory to process sequences of inputs, which is impossible for feed-forward neural networks.
 That’s why they are perfect for such challenging tasks as speech recognition or unsegmented, connected handwriting.

 When your model needs a context to generate an output based on input, a Recurrent Neural Network can solve this challenge.
 Sometimes, the context is a deciding factor in the correct output of the model.